 All Jenkins releases have the Maven plugin included.
 You must also have at least one Maven installation.

 How to Use It

-First, you must configure a Maven installation (this step can be skipped if you are using DEV@cloud).
+First, you must configure a Maven installation.
 This can be done by going to the system configuration screen (Manage Jenkins-> Configure System).
-In the “Maven Installations” section, 1) click the Add button, 2) give it a name such as “Maven 3.0.3” and then 3) choose the version from the drop down.
+In the "Maven Installations" section, 1) click the Add button, 2) give it a name such as "Maven 3.0.3" and then 3) choose the version from the drop down.

 You will then be presented with the job configuration screen.
 On this page, you need to provide 1) the SCM and 2) the Maven goals to call.
 That's it!
 Choose the SCM you want to use (we'll use Git), and then specify what Maven targets to call.
 We'll call the "clean site install" goals so we can see the full effect.

 ...
 Now, just click build now, and click on the progress bar in the left hand "Build Executor Status" to watch Jenkins install Maven, checkout your project, and build it using Maven.
 The build output should look something like this:

 Now that the project is built, we can navigate to the detail page for our Maven module (project page -> Modules link on the left).
 For each module, Jenkins displays:

 A link to the module's workspace